Venustiano/testpackage/README.md

 This package is still development and includes several data visualization techniques.
 Currently, the most complete function is to create `violin` plots.
 However, other techniques are being implemented such as `histograms` and `projections`.
-The later as a result of applying Principal component analysis.
+The later technique is generated as a result of applying Principal component analysis.

 ## Containers